Rob Astorino: Early life and education

 In 1994, Astorino's father, Robert Astorino, was convicted of federal corruption charges.
 At the time, the senior Astorino was the Chief of Detectives for the Mt.
 Vernon Police Department.
-He and three detectives were seen on film taking $10,000 dollars during an FBI sting; Robert Astorino pleaded guilty and was sentenced to one year in prison.
+He and three detectives were seen on film taking $10,000 during an FBI sting; Robert Astorino pleaded guilty and was sentenced to one year in prison.

 Media career

 After graduating from college, Astorino hosted the weeknight sports shows Inside Sports on WFAS radio and served as host and producer of Sports Rap on the Sports Channel television network.

-Astorino has been an anchor for the MSG Network program Talk of our Town.
+Astorino has been an anchorman for the MSG Network program Talk of our Town.

 Astorino is the recipient of the Associated Press award for Best Spot News Coverage and award for Best News Program, and the Metro New York Achievement in Radio award.
 He is a member of the American Federation of Television and Radio Artists.

 ESPN radio

 In 2001, Astorino was one of the founders of 1050 ESPN Radio in New York.
 He directed the rebranding of New York's WEVD-AM 1050 from a talk radio station to an all sports format.
 He became the station's Senior Producer, and worked as Executive Producer of The Michael Kay Show.
 He was promoted to Station Executive Producer and served until 2005, when he resigned to run for Westchester County Executive.

 As the producer of the 4:00 to 7:00 PM time slot, the team of talent assembled by Astorino included Michael Kay, Don La Greca, and Joey Salvia; this team helped the show succeed against longtime afternoon sports radio mainstay Mike and the Mad Dog on WFAN.
 His accomplishments include securing broadcast rights for the New York Knicks and New York Rangers, also at the expense of WFAN.